pratyush-aswal/martial-arts-website-template/README.md

 # martial-arts-website-template
-static web template with side navigation
+static web template with side navigation.
+It is a mobile responsive website.